'[No One] could have foreseen a loss like that.' -- Reader Comment

 Again, this is 1989, not 2009.
 Remember that.
 1989.
 OK?

 And on and on.
 Others simply "walked away" from houses, or did deeds in lieu of foreclosure, or short sales.
 Sounds familiar?
-And yet people today thing our situation is unique and never happened before - or was unforeseeable!
+And yet people today think our situation is unique and never happened before - or was unforeseeable!

 Throughout the early 1990's, housing remained down.
 Housing prices were pretty flat, and the number of foreclosures were taking years to work their way through the system.
 I met a nice fellow selling foreclosure properties for Ford Motor Finance.
 Yes, back then Ford and GM were in the loan business.
+He sold us a foreclosure duplex that we could rent at a positive cash-flow, and sponsored Mark at the agency, where he got his license.

 In 1995, housing prices were flat, but interest rates were dropping further.
 Since a lot of amateur investors got out of the market, the demand was slack.
 You could buy a nice duplex for $99,000, within walking distance to the metro, and rent it out for $1200 a month.
 You do the math on that - it is a money-making from the get-go, and you throw in the depreciation deduction, well, it knocks down the taxes for a young lawyer by a lot.